arielnetworks/cl-markup/README.markdown

 series of `write-string's as much as possible.
 See how following two examples are expanded by macro expansion.

+As you can see, the codes are a bit more complicated than that of CL-WHO because CL-MARKUP alters the destination of output in run-time.

 Example A:

     ;; Example A